The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

 If $g$ is odd, then

-\end{theorem} \begin{remark} Notice that, for $g$ even, multiplying the degree 2 relation and using the degree 1 relation we get back the degree 2 relation described in~\cite{Per22}.
-For the $g$ odd case, we have to multiply by 4. \end{remark}
+\end{theorem} \begin{remark} Notice that, for $g$ even, doubling the degree 2 relation and using the degree 1 relation we get back the degree 2 relation described in~\cite{Per22}.
+When $g$ is odd, we need to multiply by 4. \end{remark}